wrapperband/eFloys/README.md

 eFloys

-Press Start evolution, then press Restart, press Scramble All
+Press Start evolution, then press Restart, press Scramble All  - This gives a percentage green food Floys.

+scramble gives no food, but you can press the add food button.

 They belong to the flocking Alife creatures variety, sharing with them the social tendency to stick together,  and the lifelike emergent behavior which is based on a few simple, local rules.
 They differ from most other flocking Alife animals by having the following properties:<br>